sChange-workshop/BioGeo-BioDiv-Change/README.md

 We use the new BioTIME database [Dornelas et al. 2018](https://doi.org/10.1111/geb.12729) to analyze community time-series datasets that record species identity, abundance, and richness.
 Here, we synthesize millions of biodiversity records from taxa and biomes across the globe, to estimate rates of diversity change (species richness, ENSPIE) and species turnover (composition, abundance) through time.
 We ask:

 1. Across the sites, what is the overall of species richness change, and the turnover component of Jaccard's dissimilarity?
-2. What are the spatial distribution of patterns of biodiversity change, across realms-climate-taxa and across biomes-taxa?
+2. What are the spatial distribution of patterns of biodiversity change, across realms, biomes, latitudinal bands and taxa?
-3. (How) is richness change related to changes in species turnover?
+3. (How) is richness change related to changes in community composition?

 **Disclaimer:** The project and related code in this repository represent one version of the code developed for the project, and may yet undergo changes and revisions.